 The WorkSource Business Solutions Team (BST), a free service for all Washington residents, can assist businesses with employment services such as SharedWork, Temporary Layoff, Incumbent Worker Training, Youth Internships, On-the-Job Training, Transitional Jobs, and more.

-This solicitation will result in grant award agreements with an anticipated July start date, exact start date TBD.
+This solicitation will result in grant award agreements with a February start date, exact start date TBD.